-Canon PowerShot G11 digital camera review
+Canon PowerShot G11 digital camera

 We’ve not come across many – if any – digital camera upgrades that have taken a step back in terms of "specification".

 But, on perusing the enthusiast targeted G11’s headline features, when compared with the G10 it appears that is exactly what has happened: 10 megapixels instead of its predecessor’s 14.7, a smaller LCD screen at 2.8-inches rather than 3, battery life at 390 shots from a full charge falling short of its forebear’s 400, and even a reduced burst mode of a lowly 1.1fps rather than 1.3fps.